 Cornell William Brooks, professor of the Practice of Public Leadership and Social Justice at the Harvard Kennedy School and a reparations advocate, believes the policy has the potential to be a landmark moment in US history.

-Sign up for the Reasons to be Cheerful newsletter.“It is a first step, but it is an extraordinarily commendable first step,” he says.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“It is a first step, but it is an extraordinarily commendable first step,” he says.
 “The first government reparation check was not issued by Washington DC.
 The cradle of the confederacy, Richmond, Virginia, didn’t do it.
 Charleston, South Carolina, where the Civil War began, didn’t do it.
 What this midsize city in Illinois is doing, attempting to repair the harm born of slavery, is not just noteworthy, but historic.”

 The development of Evanston’s reparations dates back years and is rooted in community engagement.
 The Equity and Empowerment Commission held two meetings in July 2019 to discuss practical solutions for reparations with community members.
 Then, in November 2019, the council adopted Resolution 126-R-19, establishing the Reparations Fund and the Reparations Subcommittee.
 Following that, the subcommittee hosted three town halls to educate and inform the community on reparations at the local and federal level, plus 15 public meetings to discuss the Restorative Housing Program.
 “It helped us not only improve the program, but, I believe, contribute to the national discussion,” says Braithwaite.